Flying Foxes, the Bat Colony at Yarra Bend Close to Melbourne

 Nearby Places

-St. Kilda Little Penguins - Latest Update About the Closure and New Fee in 2025
+St. Kilda Little Penguins - Finally Reopened in December and New Fee in 2025

 9 km

-St. Kilda Little Penguins - Latest Update About the Closure and New Fee in 2025
+St. Kilda Little Penguins - Finally Reopened in December and New Fee in 2025

 St. Kilda breakwater became a Fairy Penguin colony in the 1970s.
 The rock…